aws-ia/terraform-aws-ecs-cluster/README.md

 terraform init
 ```

-10. Setup the values for the varibales and start a Terraform run using the configuration files in your deploy directory.
+10. Setup the values for the variables and start a Terraform run using the configuration files in your deploy directory.
 Run the following command:

 ```
 terraform apply